Pilates is amazing, my posture is so much better and I’m even starting to get muscles on my tummy – it’s incredible. – Kelly Osbourne

 The Clinical Pilates approach assumes that all injuries have a directional preference for movement.
-If you move the wrong way, the condition can become aggravated, while moving in the correct direction can reduce pain and dysfunction.
+If you move the wrong way, the condition can become aggravated, while heading in the correct direction can reduce pain and dysfunction.

 If you’re suffering from spinal pain and aren’t seeing the results from attending Pilates classes, or your symptoms are worsening, I would advise consulting a Clinical Pilates physiotherapist.